 Peppol stands for Pan-European Public Procurement Online.
 Peppol began as a project for the European Union ‘Competitiveness and Innovation Programme’, running from May 2008 to August 2012.

-Peppol was developed to solve issues in electronic public procurement and make it easier for European governments to trade.
-Ultimately, the end goal was to standardise cross-border, electronically supported, procurement procedures.
+The project was developed to solve issues in electronic public procurement and make it easier for European governments to trade.
+Ultimately, the end goal was to standardise cross-border, electronically supported, procurement procedures for European countries.

 Following the conclusion of the successful project, the OpenPeppol Association was founded in Belgium to continue work.
 The OpenPeppol Association is a non-profit organisation consisting of both public sector and private members.

-Businesses favour Peppol as it’s a simple and secure way to complete electronic transactions, such as e-invoices.
+Businesses favour Peppol as it’s a simple and secure way to complete electronic transactions, such as e-invoices and procurement documents.

-E-invoicing is becoming more widely adopted because of its numerous benefits, including simplicity, security, and more importantly, time and cost.
+E-invoicing is becoming more widely adopted because of the way it benefits business processes, such as improving simplicity, security, and more importantly, time and cost.
 Additionally, governments around the world are now putting e-invoicing mandates in place to enable them to better monitor and enforce tax laws and collect VAT from businesses.